CycloneJ1/the_tank_game/README.md

 ### This survival game has the potential to be the best.

-Note: Play in fullscreen

-controls which can be used:
+controls that can be used:

     - move left (Left Arrow)
+    - move right (Right Arrow)
+    - move up (Up Arrow)
+    - move Down (Down Arrow)
     - shoot (Spacebar)
-    - move right (Right Arrow)

-    angle adjustment - (still producing)
+## Be ready to destroy all the incoming tanks and survive for as long as you can

+### Don't let the Enemy tanks pass you as that will be an instant "Game-Over"
+### Don't let the Enemy tanks touch you as that will also be a "Game-Over"